dampados/upsmonitor/README.md

 ## How to use

+### Preparation
+- Make sure linux hosts are able to wake up from S5 state by PCI-E: restoring uses wakeonlan + mac addresses
+- Make sure windows hosts are able to S4 hibernate.

 ### Hardware
 - Any Linux SBC with GPIO support (RPi 2/3/4/5, Orange Pi, etc.)
 - Python + `gpiod` GPIO